bgurzick/drugs4normals_ecommerce/README.md

 Current Status - 07 July 2024
-- started this project before I learned REACT and component-based structure, so now I'm going to redo it to make it more dynamic, responsive, etc.
+- started this project before I learned REACT and component-based structure, so now I'm going to redo it to make it more flexible, dynamic, responsive, etc.
 - still adjusting design styles

 General Idea: Drugs4Normals